 Mother-to-child transmission (MTCT) In 'About PregCOV-19LSR' About PregCOV-19LSRProtocolCOVID-19 in Pregnancy: webinar seriesMother-to-child transmissionPrevalencePresentationMother outcomesBaby outcomesRisk factorsDiagnosingTreatmentPublications Back to 'PregCOV-19LSR' What is the risk of mother-to-child SARS-Cov-2 transmission a) in utero, b) intrapartum, and c) postpartum?
 What is the presence and persistence of the virus in amniotic fluid, cord blood, placenta, neonatal throat swabs, vaginal fluids, faeces, serology (IgM, IgG) and breast milk?
-Transmission risks to baby Version 4: updated 29 November 2020 Of the 4907 babies tested, 333 had a positive COVID-19 test.
-33 babies had a positive nasopharyngeal swab for the virus within 12 hours of birth.
-62 had a positive nasopharyngeal swab on the first day of birth.
-Of the 271 remaining babies: 152 had a positive nasopharyngeal swab after the first 24 hours of birth; 106 positive babies have no timing published; 10 babies were never positive by nasopharyngeal swab but were positive by serology IgM; 3 babies were positive on autopsy.
-In a few cases, the virus has been detected by RT-PCR in amniotic fluid (n=7), placenta and placental membranes (n=21), cord blood (n=6), vaginal fluid (n=5), neonatal plasma (n=7), and neonatal anal or faecal samples (n=16).
-Studies varied in the rigour with which the mother-to-child transmission was ascertained.
-To-date, there is insufficient evidence to confirm mother-to-child transmission of SARS-COV-2. (v4.0 last search update on 29 November 2020; findings may change as new evidence emerges) Disclaimer: The findings have not yet been peer reviewed and the sources cited should be checked.
+Transmission risks to baby Version 5: updated 3 August 2021 Overall 1.8% (95% confidence interval 1.2 to 2.5%; 140 cohort studies, 14,271 babies) of babies born to mothers diagnosed with SARS-CoV-2 infection tested positive by reverse transcriptase polymerase chain reaction (RT-PCR).
+0.9% of babies (95% CI 0.2 to 2.1%) tested positive within the first 24 hours of birth (32 cohorts, 2640 babies).
+Of the 592 SARS-CoV-2 positive babies with relevant data, 14 had confirmed mother-to-child transmission: 4 in-utero live births (422 assessed), 3 in-utero foetal demise (26 assessed), two intrapartum (18 assessed), and five during the early postnatal period (70 assessed).
+Maternal factors such as severe COVID-19 infection (odds ratio 2.4, 95% CI 1.3 to 4.4; 22 studies, 2,842 women), admission to the intensive care unit (OR 3.5, 1.7 to 6.9; 19 studies, 2,851 women), death (14.1, 4.1 to 48.0; 7 studies, 725 women), and postnatal infection of SARS-CoV-2 (5.0, 1.2 to 20.1; 12 studies, 750 women) were associated with SARS-CoV-2 positivity in offspring.
+RT-PCR positivity rates in offspring varied between geographical regions, ranging from 0.1% (0.0% to 0.3%) in studies from North America to 5.7% (3.2% to 8.7%) in studies from Latin America and the Caribbean.
+The types and timing of tests used to diagnose SARS-CoV-2 infection in babies varied between studies.
+Clinical outcomes of babies born to mothers with SARS-CoV-2 infection were inconsistently reported To-date, there is insufficient evidence to confirm mother-to-child transmission of SARS-COV-2. (v5.0 last search update on 3 August 2021; findings may change as new evidence emerges) Disclaimer: The findings have not yet been peer reviewed and the sources cited should be checked.
 Any views expressed are those of the authors and not necessarily those of their institutions and organisations.
-Previous versions Version 3: 7 October 2020 Version 2: 28 May 2020 Version 1: 4 May 2020 Structured research question (PICO) Mother-to-child transmission risk of COVID-19 infection Population Babies born to mothers with suspected/confirmed COVID-19 Exposure In-utero, intrapartum, postpartum Comparator - Outcomes Offspring COVID infection status (confirmed, probable, possible, unlikely, not infected)Viral levels in amniotic fluid, cord blood, vaginal fluids, breast milk, neonatal throat swabs, placenta; duration of viral shedding after COVID-19 symptom onset, after clinical resolution of signs/symptoms Study design Observational studies Findings Full details to be published shortly.
+Previous versions Version 4: 29 November 2020 Version 3: 7 October 2020 Version 2: 28 May 2020 Version 1: 4 May 2020 Structured research question (PICO) Mother-to-child transmission risk of COVID-19 infection Population Babies born to mothers with suspected/confirmed COVID-19 Exposure In-utero, intrapartum, postpartum Comparator - Outcomes Offspring COVID infection status (confirmed, probable, possible, unlikely, not infected)Viral levels in amniotic fluid, cord blood, vaginal fluids, breast milk, neonatal throat swabs, placenta; duration of viral shedding after COVID-19 symptom onset, after clinical resolution of signs/symptoms Study design Observational studies Findings Full details to be published shortly.
 Currently undergoing peer review.